sancar/hazelcast/docs/design/new-serialization-format/01-API-Design.md

 For Employee object to be serialized in the new format, one of the following two should be satisfied:
     1. It should not implement Portable, IdentifiedDataSerializable, DataSerializable, Serializable, and the user should not configure a global serializer.
 This is to ensure backward compatibility.
 In any existing code migrating from an old version, the serialization method should not change for existing objects.
         ```
-         HazelcastInstance instance = Hazelcast.newHazelcastInstance();
+         HazelcastInstance client = HazelcastClient.newHazelcastClient();
          IMap<Object, Object> map = instance.getMap("map");
          map.put(1, new Employee("John", 20));
          Employee employee = (Employee) map.get(1);
         ```
     2. User should register Employee class explicitly.
-This API will be useful when the user does not have access to the `Employee` class, but using it from another library.
+This API will be useful when the user does not have write-access to the `Employee` class, but using it from another library.
         ```
-        Config config = new Config();
+        ClientConfig config = new ClientConfig();
         CompactSerializationConfig compactSerializationConfig = config.getSerializationConfig().getCompactSerializationConfig();
         compactSerializationConfig.register(Employee.class);
-        HazelcastInstance instance = Hazelcast.newHazelcastInstance();
+        HazelcastInstance client = HazelcastClient.newHazelcastClient(config);
         IMap<Object, Object> map = instance.getMap("map");
         map.put(1, new Employee("John", 20));
         Employee employee = (Employee) map.get(1);
         ```
     For this use case, the `Employee` class must have an empty constructor.
     All non-transient fields will be serialized.
-Any field to a type that is not natively supported in this format, see [Compact Reader API](#CompactReader) to see supported types as an object.
-And it will be also serialized as the root object
+Any field with a type that is not natively supported in this format ( see [Compact Reader API](#CompactReader) for supported types) will be serialized recursively using reflection in the new format.
+So any custom field of `Employee` class also required to have an empty constructor.
-    `Employee` is serialized.

 2. A second use case is when the domain class is not in our class path
     1. In case of read, since the user object can not be created, `GenericRecord` will be returned instead:
         ```
-        HazelcastInstance instance = Hazelcast.newHazelcastInstance();
+        HazelcastInstance client = HazelcastClient.newHazelcastClient();
         IMap<Object, Object> map = instance.getMap("map");
         GenericRecord employee = (GenericRecord) map.get(1);
         int age = employee.readInt("age");